msys2/msys2.github.io/Creating-Packages.md

 You should think of these two systems as separate where **msys2** packages should generally only be build dependencies of **mingw** packages.
 You also can't link a **mingw** program against an **msys** library.

 This means you first need to decide which subsystem (and which repository) is the right one for your new package.
-The [Introduction page](MSYS2-introduction) describes the relevant guidelines if you want the package to be accepted into the official repositories, but it's useful to follow them even if you're planning to keep the package for yourself.
+The set of things that belong to the `msys2` subsystem is pretty small:
+- essential POSIX stuff: `filesystem`, `msys2-runtime`, ...
+- the native toolchain: `gcc`, `binutils`, `gdb`, ...
+- supporting programs that are hard to port to Windows: `pacman`, `bash`, `automake`, `make`, ...
+- programs for bridging the gap: `mintty`, `winpty`, ...
+- supporting programs, even though they're portable: `python`, `man`, `vim`, `git`, ...
+- carefully chosen useful tools: `mc`, `ssh`, `rsync`, `lftp`, ...
+- dependencies of these packages

+In other words, if a program is needed to build native software, but is itself hard to port, it can be made into a `msys2` package.
+Anything else needs to be done as a `mingw` package or vetted individually.

 ### Build software